4 Ways to Automate Your Finances

 I understand, managing your money can be really time consuming and you’re just not that into it.
 Between trying to live life and taking care of your family, playing with numbers can be unexciting and low on your priority list.

 It’s ok to admit that managing money doesn’t excite you and the good news is that it doesn’t have to be exciting for you to be successful financially.
-It use to be that you had to sit down at your kitchen table with your checkbook, a pencil and a glass of wine and work the numbers all night.
+In days of yore you had to sit down at your kitchen table with your checkbook, a pencil and a glass of wine and work the numbers all night.
 Now there are a ton of amazing tools on the internet that you can leverage to do the dirty work for you.

 Luckily there are many ways for you to automate your finances!
 We’re going to cover the four main categories you should be concerned with and the tools you can use to make things easy.